Our role and customers

 Xoserve serves as the common service provider for Gas Transporters and Shippers.
 This is highlighted within the UNC and DSC, to which we are signatories.

-You can read the on the Joint Office of Gas Transporters website.
+You can read the Uniform Network Code on the Joint Office of Gas Transporters website.

 We work closely with Ofgem and the Joint Office of Gas Transporters, who both make sure the gas industry remains fair and competitive for all customers.